BabyToad/BabyToad.github.io/_golden_triangle_parts/01-overview.md

 title: Overview
 description: An overview of the Golden Triangle campaign
 ---
-The Golden Triangle is a campaign setting built for running a science fiction sandbox campaign using the orignal Stars Without Number rules.
+# The Golden Triangle

+This is a living document compiling the Stars Without Number campaign setting and house rules I am using for my own gaming.
+Things get changed, added, and removed as I run the campaign.
+But at anytime this document should represent the current state of the campaign setting.
+The document is intended to illustrate my design process and offer notes on why I made certain design decisions.
+Hopefully it will be useful to my future self and others.

 It represents the closest approximation to my ideal flavor of science fiction.
 Something that is of course always a moving target, depending on my personal whims and the whims of the players.
 But a few things are important to me: